 Giving your rabbit the best start

-Vaccines are also included in our Pet Health Club.
+Both vaccines are also included in our Pet Health Club.

 Rabbits have a specialised digestive system so getting their diet right is fundamental to their overall health and longevity.
 Long fibre should make up the majority of their diet.
 It is vital for normal gut and dental health and is found in hay and grass.
 Rabbits’ teeth grow continuously throughout their lifetime, and need to be ground down by the long fibre to prevent painful dental problems.